A Survey on Bayesian Deep Learning: Concrete BDL Models and Applications

 \subsubsection{Bayesian Collaborative Deep Learning}

 Besides the MAP estimates, a sampling-based algorithm for the Bayesian treatment of CDL is also proposed in \cite{CDL}.
-This algorithm turns out to be a Bayesian and generalized version of the well-known back-propagation (BP) learning algorithm.
+This algorithm turns out to be a Bayesian and generalized version of BP.
 We list the key conditional densities as follows:

-\textbf{For $\W+$}: We denote the concatenation of $\W_{l,*n}$ and $\b_l^{(n)}$ as $\W_{l,*n}^+$.
+\textbf{For $\W^+$}: We denote the concatenation of $\W_{l,*n}$ and $\b_l^{(n)}$ as $\W_{l,*n}^+$.
 Similarly, the concatenation of $\X_{l,j*}$ and $1$ is denoted as $\X_{l,j*}^+$.
 The subscripts of $\I$ are ignored.
 Then

 \textbf{For $\X_{l,j*}$ ($l\neq L/2$)}: Similarly, we denote the concatenation of $\W_{l}$ and $\b_l$ as $\W_{l}^+$ and have